01 of 04

 Stop in one of the small, local restaurants like highly rated Grådi in the Tøyen neighborhood, not far from Sentrum (the center of Oslo), where you’ll find a selection of satisfying Norwegian comfort food.
 While in Oslo, if you can, make it your mission to find a place serving über-fresh Norwegian salmon, which is traditionally poached in a big pot of salty water that flavors the fish.
 And stop at a green market to buy some Nordic berries, all kinds of berries, like cloudberries and gooseberries, that we rarely, if ever, see in the United States.
 Keep in mind that this is a global city with eclectic food as well from Syria, Vietnam, the American South, and other far-flung locales, so there is plenty of culinary variety.

-Oslo is endowed with an embarrassment of natural riches.
+Oslo is endowed with incredible natural riches.
 Not far from the city center, there are many, many parks where you’ll find rivers, forests, lakes, and the Oslofjord with islands and beaches.
 On one of the cherished sunny days here, you’ll see Oslo residents out drinking in the rays at the parks and even on sidewalk benches.

 02 of 04